nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Business People on their computers most of their days
+* Users who are on their computers most of their days
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts and meetings
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts and meetings faster than a typical mouse/GUI driven app

 ### User stories